Bay Adelaide Centre - West Tower

 333 Bay Street, Suite 3400

 Toronto, ON M5H 2S7

-Mark Noskiewicz is a partner and the head of our Municipal and Land Use Planning Group at Goodmans.
-He practices administrative law, with a focus on municipal and land development matters.
+Mark Noskiewicz is a partner in the Municipal, Planning and Property Tax Group at Goodmans.
+He practises administrative law, with a focus on municipal and land development matters.

 |Education|| University of Toronto (LL.B., 1985)

 University of Waterloo (Bachelor of Mathematics, 1982)